mahavedalla/mahavedalla/docs/questions/buddha/was-the-buddha-capable-of-indulging-in-sensual-pleasures.md

-# Was the Buddha capable of indulging in sensual pleasures?
+Question: Was the Buddha capable of indulging in sensual pleasures?
 Category: Buddha
 Sutta References: AN 3.40
 Date Entered: April 2, 2025